ADHD

 • Move around and feel restless a lot of the time

-• Get herself into bad situations because she doesn’t think things through
+• Get themselves into bad situations because they don’t think things through

 • Engage in risky behavior such as speeding while driving, drug/alcohol abuse, or unprotected sex without thinking about the consequences

-• Have trouble getting along with people because she isn’t able to finish things they ask her to do, or because she’s impatient
+• Have trouble getting along with people because they aren’table to finish things they are asked to do, or because they are impatient

 • Get frustrated easily